-USA Funds contracts with Sallie Mae, Inc., a wholly owned subsidiary of SLM Corporation.
-USA Funds also contracts with Student Assistance Corporation, a wholly owned subsidiary of SLM Corporation.
-SLM Corporation and its subsidiaries are not sponsored by nor are they agencies of the United States of America.
+USA Funds contracts with Navient Solutions, Inc. USA Funds also contracts with Student Assistance Corporation, a wholly owned subsidiary of Navient Soluitions, Inc. Navient (formerly Sallie Mae) and its subsidiaries are not sponsored by nor are they agencies of the United States of America.

 Effective December 13, 2004, USA Funds became the sole member of the Northwest Education Loan Association, a guarantor serving the states of Washington, Idaho and the Northwest.